Environmental Inventory and Management Strategy Focus Groups and Stakeholder Survey

 12. Please identify important habitats or areas for species of concern you would like to note in the City of Pitt Meadows.

-almost 4 years
+over 4 years

 Species of conservation concern include fish, birds, mammals, amphibians, reptiles, invertebrates, and/or plants.